Jumio/mobile-sdk-ios/README.md

 pod repo update
 ```
 Adapt your Podfile and add the pods according to the product(s) you want use.
 Check the following example how a Podfile could look like, with a list of all available Jumio pods:

+⚠️⚠️&nbsp;&nbsp;__Note:__ Please do not include everything!
+Make sure to __only__ use pods that provide to the services you need!
 ```
 source 'https://github.com/CocoaPods/Specs.git'

 platform :ios, '11.0'
 use_frameworks! # Required for proper framework handling

-pod 'Jumio/Slim', '~>4.1.2' # Use JumioSDK with manual capturing
+pod 'Jumio/Slim', '~>4.2.0' # Use JumioSDK with manual capturing
-pod 'Jumio/LineFinder', '~>4.1.2' # Use JumioSDK with manual capturing and linefinder functionality pod 'Jumio/MRZ', '~>4.1.2' # Use JumioSDK with manual capturing and MRZ functionality pod 'Jumio/Barcode', '~>4.1.2' # Use JumioSDK with manual capturing and barcode functionality pod 'Jumio/NFC', '~>4.1.2' # Use JumioSDK with manual capturing, linefinder, MRZ and NFC functionality functionality
+pod 'Jumio/LineFinder', '~>4.2.0' # Use JumioSDK with manual capturing and linefinder functionality pod 'Jumio/MRZ', '~>4.2.0' # Use JumioSDK with manual capturing and MRZ functionality pod 'Jumio/Barcode', '~>4.2.0' # Use JumioSDK with manual capturing and barcode functionality pod 'Jumio/NFC', '~>4.2.0' # Use JumioSDK with manual capturing, linefinder, MRZ and NFC functionality pod 'Jumio/DeviceRisk', '~>4.2.0' # Use JumioSDK in combination with device fingerprinting functionality

-pod 'Jumio/Jumio', '~>4.1.2' # Use JumioSDK with all available scanning methods
+pod 'Jumio/Jumio', '~>4.2.0' # Use JumioSDK with all available scanning methods

-pod 'Jumio/SlimLiveness', '~>4.1.2' # Use JumioSDK with manual capturing and liveness functionality pod 'Jumio/LineFinderLiveness', '~>4.1.2' # Use JumioSDK with manual capturing, linefinder and liveness functionality pod 'Jumio/MRZLiveness', '~>4.1.2' # Use JumioSDK with manual capturing, MRZ and liveness functionality pod 'Jumio/BarcodeLiveness', '~>4.1.2' # Use JumioSDK with manual capturing, barcode and liveness functionality pod 'Jumio/NFCLiveness', '~>4.1.2' # Use JumioSDK with manual capturing, linefinder, MRZ, NFC and liveness functionality functionality
+pod 'Jumio/SlimLiveness', '~>4.2.0' # Use JumioSDK with manual capturing and liveness functionality pod 'Jumio/LineFinderLiveness', '~>4.2.0' # Use JumioSDK with manual capturing, linefinder and liveness functionality pod 'Jumio/MRZLiveness', '~>4.2.0' # Use JumioSDK with manual capturing, MRZ and liveness functionality pod 'Jumio/BarcodeLiveness', '~>4.2.0' # Use JumioSDK with manual capturing, barcode and liveness functionality pod 'Jumio/NFCLiveness', '~>4.2.0' # Use JumioSDK with manual capturing, linefinder, MRZ, NFC and liveness functionality functionality

-pod 'Jumio/Liveness', '~>4.1.2' # Use JumioSDK with all available scanning methods and liveness functionality
+pod 'Jumio/Liveness', '~>4.2.0' # Use JumioSDK with all available scanning methods and liveness functionality
 ```

 #### Certified Liveness Vendor